alarmfox/xrpc/README.md

 make test-run
 ```

-If you have Valgrind installed and in your `$PATH` you can run the tests with:
+If you have Valgrind installed in your `$PATH` you can run the tests with:
 ```sh
 make test-run-valgrind
 ```